-The data science Python ecosystem (NumPy, Pandas, and Scikit-learn) are efficient and intuitive for advanced analytics workloads.
+The data science Python ecosystem (NumPy, pandas, and scikit-learn) is efficient and intuitive for advanced analytics workloads.
 Unfortunately, these tools are restricted to data that fits into memory and runs on a single core.
 Dask is a parallel computing library that complements the Python ecosystem by providing a distributed parallel framework for high-performance task scheduling.

-Matthew Rocklin discusses the basic architecture of Dask, classes of applications in which it is commonly useful, and how it fits into the broader big data ecosystem.
+Matthew Rocklin discusses the basic architecture of Dask, classes of applications in which it is commonly useful, and how it fits into the broader Hadoop ecosystem.

-Matthew Rocklin is an open source software developer focusing on efficient computation and parallel computing, primarily within the Python ecosystem.
-He has contributed to many of the PyData libraries and today leads development of Dask, a framework for parallel computing.
+Matthew Rocklin is an open source software developer at Anaconda focusing on efficient computation and parallel computing, primarily within the Python ecosystem.
+He has contributed to many of the PyData libraries and today works on Dask, a framework for parallel computing.
 Matthew holds a PhD in computer science from the University of Chicago, where he focused on numerical linear algebra, task scheduling, and computer algebra.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org